glowkeeper/PhDWorks/index.md

 title: Steven Huckle
 ---

-A list of works produced during Steven Huckle's PhD at the [University of Sussex](http://www.sussex.ac.uk/).
+A list of works produced during my PhD at the [University of Sussex](http://www.sussex.ac.uk/).

 ## Invited Talks